CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/operation/adjusttool.md

 \* Outside of the pitch adjustment page, when the pitch is superimposed, the pitch affected by the vibrato will also be displayed.

-\* In the pitch adjustment page, when the amplitude or frequency of the vibrato is superimposed, the pitch affected by the vibrato will also be displayed.
+\* In the pitch adjustment page, when the vibrato is superimposed, the pitch affected by the vibrato will also be displayed.

-### Edit Vibrato Amplitude

-Adjust the vibrato amplitude here.

-### Edit Vibrato Frequency
+### Edit Vibrato

-Adjust the vibrato frequency here.
+Adjust the vibrato amplitude and frequency here.

 ### Edit Alpha Detail

 Adjust the more detailed variation of timbre within a track.

+### Edit Husky Detail

+Adjust the more detailed variation of husky within a track.